adaptris/interlok-docs-legacy/pages/developer/developer-consumers.md

 - We extended [com.adaptris.core.AdaptrisPollingConsumer][AdaptrisPollingConsumer] and implemented the required methods.

-> We have not overridden any lifecycle methods; remember to call the super-class lifecycle methods if lifecycle is required.
+{% include note.html content="We have not overridden any lifecycle methods; remember to call the super-class lifecycle methods if lifecycle is required." %}

 - We can figure out where we are receiving messages from via the [ConsumeDestination][] implementation.

-> There is also a filter expression available (which may return null).
+{% include tip.html content="There is also a filter expression available (which may return null)." %}

 - We call `retrieveConnection` to find the configured connection object.
 - We don't throw an exception; but we log it.